Inedo/inedo-docs/BuildMaster/execution-engine/overview.md

 To deploy your applications and releases, BuildMaster uses an advanced execution engine that's capable of running thousands of different operations and scripts on thousands of different servers.

-While BuildMaster's execution engine is an integral part of BuildMaster itself, the core engine was designed to be shared across products, and is also used in [Otter](otter) (our Infrastructure as Code tool) and [Romp](/support/documentation/otter/reference/romp) (a stand-alone, command-line tool).
+While BuildMaster's execution engine is an integral part of BuildMaster itself, the core engine was designed to be shared across products, and is also used in [Otter](/otter) (our Infrastructure as Code tool) and [Romp](/support/documentation/otter/reference/romp) (a stand-alone, command-line tool).

-## Operations
+## Operations {#operations data-title="Operations"}

 Operations are the tasks that the execution engine will run on a server.
 BuildMaster ships with dozens of [built-in operations](../reference/operations) and you can add more through [BuildMaster Extensions](../administration/extensions), to see a list of all of our extensions head over to the [Inedo Den](/den).

 Some operations are quite simple (Sleep), while others are quite complex (Synchronize Files across Servers).
 Through a combination of Operations, Scripts, Variables, and Blocks, you will be able to model any plan to deploy an application to an environment.

-## OtterScript in BuildMaster
+## OtterScript in BuildMaster {#otterscript data-title="OtterScript in BuildMaster"}

 [OtterScript](/support/documentation/otter/reference/otter-script) is a Domain-Specific Language that was designed in tandem with the execution engine to represent [configuration plans](/support/documentation/otter/core-concepts/plans#configuration) and [orchestration plans](/support/documentation/otter/core-concepts/plans#orchestration) in Otter, and [deployment plans](../core-concepts/deployment-plans) in BuildMaster.